tristanpwdennis/bactocap/README.md

 ### Analysis

 Running the Rscript ```generate_bactocap_metadata.R``` will take the mapping output and parse it into a CSV containing sample metadata, mapping, duplicate and coverage information for anthrax and mycoplasma.
-Running ```bcanalysisfull.R``` in RStudio will generate plots and tables in the *output* directory.
-Code and plots can be examined more closely in the ```anthrax_mycoplasma_bactocap.Rmd``` notebook.
+Running ```Rscript bcanalysisfull.R```  will generate plots and tables in the *figures_and_tables* directory.
+Model output can be examined interactively in RStudio.

 ### Pointers